WLHS-APCSA-2023/Projects/DataFun/README.md

 ## Sample Output

-Output should be well formatted and look similar to this:
+Output should be well formatted and look like to this:

 *What is your favorite integer?
 42*